abaer123/gitlab-agent/doc/kas_request_routing.md

 This endpoint is an implementation detail, an internal API, and should not be used by any other system.
 It's protected by JWT using a secret, shared among all `kas` instances.
 No other system must have access to this secret.

 When accessed via this endpoint, `kas` gets the information about the `agentk` it is supposed to send the request to from the request itself.
 It does not do any discovery, it only does what it's told to do.
 This prevents any request cycles.
-Retrying and re-routing requests is the responsibility of the `kas` that got the request on the external endpoint, not the `kas` that got it on the internal one.
+Retrying and re-routing requests and all other routing decisions is the responsibility of the `kas` that got the request on the external endpoint, not the `kas` that got it on the internal one.
+That way there is a single central component (per request) that has the power to decide on how exactly a particular request is routed i.e. this decision is not "distributed" across several `kas` instances.

 ### API definitions